-Forward Currency Contracts Risk.
-In a forward currency contract, the Fund agrees to buy in the future an amount in one currency in return for another currency, at an exchange rate determined at the time the contract is entered into.
-If currency exchange rates move against the Fund's position during the term of the contract, the Fund will lose money on the contract.
-There is no limit on the extent to which exchange rates may move against the Fund's position.
-The markets for certain currencies may at times become illiquid, and the Fund may be unable to enter into new forward contracts or to close out existing contracts.
-Forward currency contracts are entered into in the over-the-counter market, and the Fund's ability to profit from a contract will depend on the willingness and ability of its counterparty to perform its obligations under the contract.
-Use by the Fund of foreign currency forward contracts may give rise to investment leverage.
+Forward Currency Contracts Risk (principal risk for State Street Defensive Emerging Markets Equity Fund).
+In a forward currency contract, a Fund agrees to buy in the future an amount in one currency in return for another currency, at an exchange rate determined at the time the contract is entered into.
+If currency exchange rates move against a Fund's position during the term of the contract, the Fund will lose money on the contract.
+There is no limit on the extent to which exchange rates may move against a Fund's position.
+The markets for certain currencies may at times become illiquid, and a Fund may be unable to enter into new forward contracts or to close out existing contracts.
+Forward currency contracts are entered into in the over-the-counter market, and a Fund's ability to profit from a contract will depend on the willingness and ability of its counterparty to perform its obligations under the contract.
+Use by a Fund of foreign currency forward contracts may give rise to investment leverage.